codio/tutorial_grunt_basic/annotations.md

 @annotation:snippet fixup
 #Fixing up references
 You will see here that there are references to 2 .js files and 2 .css files.
 Our Grunt operation will concatenate and cache-bust these 2 sets of files.
-Once this has been done, we wil end up with a new .js file `hash.optimized.css` and `hash.optimized.js`.
+Once this has been done, we will end up with a new .js file `hash.optimized.css` and `hash.optimized.js`.

 However, this means that the references in this `index.html` file will be invalid.
 The good news is that `usemin` Grunt task will update these references in the `dist` folder.